EmmanuelDemey/trainings-v2/README.md

 ```
 training/            the decks and the workshops
   chapters/<training>/tp/     one folder per workshop — this is where learners work
-  solutions/<training>/       the worked answers, deliberately not published
+  solutions/<training>/       the worked answers, published as a ZIP
 site/                the workshops site (Astro + Starlight)
 scripts/             the build that assembles everything
 ```